djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-19-back-to-running.markdown

 (One funny thing I learned, both from the 5:40 guy and the 6:15 guy: we're all a bit afraid of dogs, and dogs were out in force today!)

 I didn't realize just how fast I had been, though, until I stopped my watch, which congratulated me with a 5k PR of 18:0x minutes.
 To be clear, this is not a true PR because I don't wear a watch for racing, but it is a semi-legitimate watch record.
-I write "semi-legitimate" because it doubtless included that roughly 2-minute rest, which was non-negligle.
+I write "semi-legitimate" because it doubtless included that roughly 2-minute rest, which was non-negligible.
 However, I was definitely holding back some -- *after all, I was talking pretty normally* -- during the 5:40 part, and I know I could tack a low-6s mile on the back of that effort without any (or at least much) trouble.
 In plain words, I'm fairly shocked that a 2-months-removed-from-60-mile-weeks me could essentially effortlessly hit a sub-18 5k.
 I must've been *elite* was I was at my recent-ish peak.

 ## Now that I got the stats out of the way...